June 22, Thursday, Day 63, From Brick New Jersey to NYC

-At the recommendation of our experienced looper neighbors, we left early (7am) so we could catch the slack tide as we entered the ocean, eliminating currents pushing us of course on the way out of the Manesquan River Inlet.
+At the recommendation of our experienced looper neighbors in the marina, we left early (7am) so we could catch the slack tide as we entered the ocean, eliminating currents pushing us off course on the way out of the Manesquan River Inlet.
 But first we needed to cross from Barnegat Bay to the river via the Point Pleasant Canal.
 Most canals are pleasant – not this one – it’s choppy.
-Waters from two different sources were fighting for superiority the entire way and it was hard to keep our heading.
+Waters from two different sources (Chesapeake and Delaware) were fighting for superiority the entire way and it was hard to keep our heading.
 We heard it’s a nightmare on weekends with all manner of boat wakes added to it.

-We neared the ocean, seeing additional marinas and boatyards, and then we were watching the Jersey coast go by.
+We neared the ocean, seeing additional marinas and boatyards, and then we were watching the Jersey coast go by including Sandy Hook.

 Amidst a large number of barges and boat in NYC harbor traffic we headed for Lady Liberty and finally arrived.

 The park was very busy as you may be able to see with lines of visitors around the edges.
-We cruised entirely around the lady and then headed for a anchorage and a rest.
+We cruised entirely around the Lady and then headed for an anchorage and a rest.